 Highlights of Pennsylvania's 2019-20 budget package

 HARRISBURG, Pa.
-(AP) — Highlights of the spending package advancing in the state Legislature for Pennsylvania state government's 2019-20 fiscal year starting July 1, as well as the fate of key initiatives proposed by Democratic Gov. Tom Wolf:
+(AP) — Highlights of the spending package that passed the state Legislature for Pennsylvania state government's 2019-20 fiscal year starting Monday, as well as the fate of key initiatives proposed by Democratic Gov. Tom Wolf:

 THE BIG PICTURE